Multilevel Motion Planning: A Fiber Bundle Formulation: Analysis of Bundle Planners

 \Xkinit{I_k} \Xkinitone{I_1} \Xkkinit{I_{k-1}} \alphak{A_k} \alphaone{A_1} \alphakk{A_{k-1}}

 Let $\Xkinit$ be the \initialcomponent (on the bundle space $k$) and let $\alphak$ be a restriction sampling sequence.
 To prove $\alphak$ to be dense in $\Xkinit$, we choose an arbitrary set $U$ in $\Xkinit$.
 We then prove that there will be a non-empty intersection of $U$ with $\alphak$, i.e. given enough time, we will at least sample once from $U$.
-Our proof goes inductive, i.e. we prove it to be true for $k=1$, then use this to inductively argue for arbitrary $k$ (under the assumptions given).
+Our proof is inductive, i.e. we prove it to be true for $k=1$, then use this to inductively argue for arbitrary $k$.

 In a preliminary version of the proof \citep{orthey_2019}, we showed restriction sampling to be dense in the free state space, which is true only if there is a single connected component.
 To make the proof more general, we replace the free state space here with the \initialcomponent.